 What is the job of the auto dealer?

-While in the past a car dealer would often fall in the role of a magician who has to hypnotize the customer, car buyers have changed.
-With the abundance of online options, today people are tech savvy, well-informed, and more willing to skip the middleman.
+With the abundance of online options, today people are tech-savvy, well-informed, and more willing to skip the middleman.

 In many states, you would be required to undergo a training program before you get your license.
 This would allow you to gain many of the necessary skills before you jump in the deep water of running a dealership.